Studio70/Deported/README.md

 # Deported

+A brain-dead simple Citizen Hack detection tool.
+Currently unpatched!

+## How does it work?

-Due to a recent change that requires ```render.Capture(Pixels)``` to be within a render hook when called would cause legit players to return a black screen which is intended, however users utilizing Citzen Hack would return a clean screenshot still.
+After a recent Garry's Mod update, calling ```render.Capture(Pixels)``` outside of a render hook will result in a black screenshot for legitimate players.
+However, users of Citizen Hack still return a proper, "clean" screenshot.

-This small script calls ```render.CapturePixels``` outside of a render hook so that legit players will return a black pixel reading and Citizen Hack users should return anything other than true black (#000000) which will lead to their Steam64ID being logged.
+Using this knowledge, we check for true black (```#000```) pixels.
+If anything other than that is returned, we log them and fire a detection hook.

 ## Installation